Kits

 Engraved Construction Lines

-Reference lines are incorporated by drawing the lines onto the 3-D body prior to unfolding of the surfaces.
-Obviously a cutting method suitable for steel or aluminium must be applied.
+Reference markings are incorporated by drawing these onto the 3-D body prior to unfolding of the surfaces.
+These reference markings are normally applied to the edge of the component.
+With this technique almost any cutting method to be applied.

 Construction details

-Limber holes and through weld cut-outs are included.
+Limber holes and through weld cut-outs are included in our files.
 Holes are also provided on all frames for fastening of bulkheads.
 Wherever possible components are slotted for easy assembly.
-Cut-outs allow for full uninterrupted double sided hull and tank welding, an important precaution to avoid leaks when working in aluminium.
+Cut-outs allow for full uninterrupted double sided hull and tank welding, an important precaution to avoid leaks, especially when working in aluminium.

 Customised kits and Cutting Files